iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 == Changelog ==

+= 1.3.3 =
+* NEW - Text domain and pot file
+* NEW - Support for i18n
+* NEW - A to Z range filter added

 = 1.2 =
 * NEW - A to Z shortcode (inspired by Brandon Sawyer)
 * NEW - Reference meta (title + link)